 Like I said, I cannot prove that any thing I just listed here has averted any kid from taking their life, but, I can’t disprove it either.
 So, I guess I’ll keep doing what I’m doing and pray for the same outcome, that kids will find their way out of the darkness and into God’s marvelous light.

-Here’s my interview with Jim on How To Deal With A Crisis
+For more help on working with teens, here’s my interview with Jim Hancock on How To Deal With A Teen In Crisis